sgourdas/University-Database/README.md

 ``` -c <configfile> ``` : Sets the game difficulty (default = 1).

+> There have been given some input and config files for your ease.

 ### Queries
 You can use the following commands to make queries to the db: